The lumbosacral joint, also called lumbosacral symphysis, is an articulation between the fifth lumbar (L5) and first sacral (S1) vertebrae.

 Similarly to other joints of the vertebral column, the lumbosacral joint is formed by two separate articulations:

-- The anterior intervertebral joint: a symphysis joint formed between the vertebral bodies of L5 and S1, separated by a large intervertebral disc and connected by vertebral ligaments.
+- Anterior intervertebral joint: a symphysis joint formed between the vertebral bodies of L5 and S1, separated by a large intervertebral disc and connected by vertebral ligaments.

-- The facet joints: two zygapophysial joints formed between the articular processes of L5 and S1 vertebrae.
+- Zygopophyseal (facet) joints: two zygapophyseal joints formed between the articular processes of L5 and S1 vertebrae.

 Being inclined, the sacrum is connected with the fifth lumbar vertebra at an angle called the lumbosacral angle, which averages about 140°.
 The movements in this joint are limited to mostly flexion and extension, with a minimal amount of lateral flexion.